ryan-Heard/goodwinATXBot/README.md

 ### Modifying Question Responses

-Edit the `generateQuestionResponse()` function in `main.go` to customize how the bot responds to questions.
+Edit the `generateQuestionResponse()` function in `code/main.go` to customize how the bot responds to questions.

 ### Modifying Weekly Suggestions

-Edit the `generateWeeklySuggestion()` function in `main.go` to customize weekly suggestion messages.
+Edit the `generateWeeklySuggestion()` function in `code/main.go` to customize weekly suggestion messages.

 ## Cost Estimation